depjs/dep/README.md

 ### End users
 The target user is always module **end-user** who makes something with `node_modules` and doesn't make packages.
 And the goal of this project is to **reproduce** most of the features that the end-users use to build their stuff on daily basis.

-### Right permission
-To avoid from the risks related the lifecycle install scripts of the package while installing, dep doesn't allow you to run them if you are running `dep install` as a root user.

 ### Save spaces
 Speed and local disk capacity are a trade-off.
 To take the both benefits, it would be better to have the cache in somewhere proxy layer instead of local.